bOY scOUT WEEKS 2014

 Land-based and Pack & Paddle courses:

-Venturing Pack & Paddle:
+Boy Scout and Venturing Pack & Paddle:

 National Youth Leadership Training is a weeklong training course that provides youth leaders with an opportunity to enhance their leadership skills while living by the Scout Oath and Law in an exciting outdoor environment.
 Scouts who earn the NYLT shield are prepared to meet the challenges ahead and are better prepared to work with adult leaders.